mukisoomar/cdf-workshop/README.md

 - **Step 1: Configure a SelectHive3QL processor for querying user Data**
    Drag a SelectHive3QL processor on the canvas.
 Double click on the processor.
 On the PROPERTIES tab perform the following configurations:
   - *Hive Database Connection Pooling Service* : Create a new service and select **Hive3ConnectionPool** from the options.
-  - *HiveQL Pre-Query* : use clickstream
+  - *HiveQL Pre-Query* : use workshop
   - *HiveQL Select Query* : select * from users_orc where users_orc.swid = '${user_session_id}'
   - On the SETTINGS tab, check the box for terminating the failure relationship.
   - Apply changes.